ywamjapan/ywamjapan-docs/docs/community/commitments.md

 ## Communication

 As we all live in separate locations, we need to communicate well both in person and online.
 We need to aim to over-communicate, rather than under-communicate.
 Especially as our community grows (and pioneer new communities!).
-All Japan YWAMers are expected to be active and attentive to all communication done over [Element](communication.md).
+All Japan YWAMers are encouraged to be active and attentive to all communication done over [Discord](communication.md).

 ## Japanese Language & Culture